APLMOOC/APLMOOC/docs/course/ch7/part7.md

 `source` names the folder of APL source files, and `projectSpace` and `parent` name the namespace they are loaded into; in quAPL the folder `APLSource` became `#.quapl`, and in Cider the same folder becomes `#.Cider`.

-`dependencies.tatin` names a folder, which is `tatin-packages` by default.
+`dependencies.tatin` names a folder, which is `tatin-dependencies` by default.
 The Cider project directory looks as follows.

 ```
 Cider/